 Early and effective treatment of esophageal varices to achieve hemostasis is essential to the outcome of the bleeding patient.
 The most common pharmaceutical treatment protocol involves the injection of a sclerosing agent into the varix, achieving clot formation and obliteration of the varix.
 This form of hemostasis is called sclerotherapy and usually requires multiple treatment sessions.
 Ethamolin(R) is the only sclerotherapy agent approved by the FDA for the treatment of esophageal varices that have recently bled and the Company believes that it is the market leader in this therapeutic category.
-There is strong competition from band ligation, a form of surgery, but the Company believes that Ethamolin(R) is the only sclerosant that is actively promoted at this time.
+There is strong competition from another drug, Sotradecol(R), which is not FDA approved for esophageal varices, and from band ligation, a form of surgery, but the Company believes that Ethamolin(R) is the only sclerosant that is actively promoted at this time.

-The Dermaflo(TM) Technology
+The Dermaflo(TM) Technology.

 In November 1997, the Company acquired the Dermaflo(TM) technology, a patented topical drug delivery system, from Enquay, Inc. for a combination of cash and royalties on net sales.
 The technology is a polymer matrix system that can store a variety of different drugs and release them at a desired rate over an extended period of time so that optimal clinical response is obtained.
-Included in the assets acquired were the products, Neoflo(TM) and Sildaflo(TM) and required manufacturing equipment.
+Included in the assets acquired were two FDA approved products, Neoflo(TM) and Sildaflo(TM) and required manufacturing equipment.

 The Company has a multi-year agreement with NutraMax Products, Inc. ("NutraMax"), a leading supplier of first aid and wound care products, under which the Company is supplying Neoflo(TM), its proprietary triple antibiotic product using the Dermaflo(TM) technology to NutraMax for conversion and sale in the form of adhesive strips and patches.
 NutraMax has the exclusive right to sell the finished products to the retail and industrial first aid markets.
 Further, the agreement calls for the Company and NutraMax to jointly develop several new products using the Dermaflo(TM) technology and to share the development expense and profits from future sales.
 The Company began shipping the product to NutraMax in March 1999.
 In May 2000, NutraMax filed a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code.
 The NutraMax filing has had a negative impact on the Company's sales and cash flow during calendar year 2000 and first quarter of 2001.
 Approximately \$190,000 of the Company's sales to NutraMax is included in the unsecured creditors class and is subject to a reduced payment.
 While the precise amount of the payout is not known at this time, it is estimated that not more than 25% of the original claim of \$190,000 will be recovered.
 In February 2001 NutraMax's plan of reorganization was approved by the Bankruptcy Court.
 Since NutraMax emerged from Chapter 11, NutraMax has further reduced its forecast for adhesive strips to be supplied.
 On April 2, 2001, NutraMax filed a motion with the U.S. Bankruptcy Court to reject our supply agreement effective April 2, 2001.
 The NutraMax product is manufactured in the Company's facility in Lee's Summit, Missouri.
-Since the Dermaflo(TM) business is not strategically important to the Company, and since the investment needed to build the business into a profitable venture is substantial, the Company intends to cease its manufacturing operations at Lee's Summit after completion of the remaining orders for NutraMax scheduled for April 2001.
+The Company has determined it cannot economically manufacture and market the Neoflo(TM) and Sildaflo(TM) hospital products itself and is seeking to divest itself of these products.
+The Company intends to cease its manufacturing operations at Lee's Summit after completion of the remaining orders for NutraMax scheduled for April 2001.